 - Pork is the most versatile meat — it can be marinated, dry rubbed, roasted, microwaved, grilled, skewered, pan-fried, stir-fried, boiled, barbecued, and baked.

-- Pork can be included on a heart-healthy menu with six outstanding cuts.
+- Pork can be included on a heart-healthy menu with eight outstanding cuts that USDA considers lean or extra lean.